lando/pkg-action/README.md

 * `x64|amd64` and `aarch64|arm64`
 * `macos|linux|windows`.

-If you are also looking to code sign/notarize the resulting binaries then check out
+If you are also looking to code sign/notarize the resulting binaries then check out [@lando/code-sign-action](https://github.com/marketplace/actions/code-sign-action).

-* CODE SIGN ACTION
-* NOTARIZE ACTION

 ### Caveats